Thejuse/new_bootstrap_gridelements/README.md

 #### Manual Installation (FTP required)

-- Download extension via GitHub or [TYPO3-Ter](https://extensions.typo3.org/extension/bootstrap_gridelements/)
+- Download extension via GitHub or [TYPO3-Ter](https://extensions.typo3.org/extension/new_bootstrap_gridelements/)
-- Go to your FTP and navigate to `/typo3conf/ext/` and upload the bootstrap_gridelements folder there
+- Go to your FTP and navigate to `/typo3conf/ext/` and upload the new_bootstrap_gridelements folder there

 ### Minimal Setup